-Adverse sustainability indicator Metric 2023 2022 Scope 1 GHG emissions 42 352 28 950 CUC aminaiana (tCO2a) Scope 2 GHG emissions 10 676 6 065 GHG emissions (tCO2e) Scope 3 GHG emissions 695 548 326 406 Total GHG emissions 748 576 361 422 Carbon footprint (tCO2e/mEUR) Carbon footprint 945 613.03 GHG intensity of investee companies (tCO2e/mEUR) GHG intensity of investee companies 1 242 988.85 Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 9.7% 8.7% Violations of UN Global Compact principles and Organisation for Economic Cooperation and Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.0% 0.0% Development (OECD) Guidelines for Multinational Enterprises Number of investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0 0 Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 10.2% 10.4% Exposure to controversial weapons (anti-personnel mines, cluster Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.0% 0.0% munitions, chemical weapons and biological weapons) Number of investee companies involved in the manufacture or selling of controversial weapons.
-0 0 Non-ratification of the Paris Climate Agreement Number of sovereign bonds in which the Sub- Fund has invested whose issuer has not ratified the Paris Climate Agreement.
-0 0 Companies involved in the production or distribution of tobacco products Number of investee companies whose share of revenue derived from the production or distribution of tobacco products exceeds 10% of their overall revenue.
-0 0 Companies involved in Arctic drilling Number of investee companies whose share of revenue derived from arctic drilling exceeds 5% of their overall revenue.
-0 0 Companies involved in oil sands exploration, exploitation, or related services Number of investee companies whose share of their revenue derived from the exploration or exploitation of oil sands or related services exceeds 5% of their overall revenue.
-0 0 Reductions in coal production, distribution, and use for energy purposes: Number of investee companies whose tonnage of thermal coal sold or produced, coal-based power production capacity, or share of revenue derived from the production or distribution of coal or coal-based energy exceeds our Coal exclusion thresholds.
-0 0
+Adverse sustainability indicator Metric 2024 2023 2022 Scope 1 GHG emissions 46 505 42 352 28 950 GHG emissions (tCO2e) Scope 2 GHG emissions 15 000 10 676 6 065 dnd emissions (tcoze) Scope 3 GHG emissions 1 215 624 695 548 326 406 Total GHG emissions 1 277 129 748 576 361 422 Carbon footprint (tCO2e/mEUR) Carbon footprint 1 076 945 613.03 GHG intensity of investee companies (tCO2e/mEUR) GHG intensity of investee companies 1 309 1 242 988.85 Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 4.9% 9.7% 8.7% Violations of UN Global Compact principles and Organisation for Economic Cooperation and Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.0% 0.0% 0.0% Development (OECD) Guidelines for Multinational Enterprises Number of investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0 0 0

+Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 13.3% 10.2% 10.4% Exposure to controversial weapons (anti-personnel mines, cluster munitions, Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.0% 0.0% 0.0% chemical weapons and biological weapons) Number of investee companies involved in the manufacture or selling of controversial weapons.
+0 0 0 Non-ratification of the Paris Climate Agreement Number of sovereign bonds in which the Sub- Fund has invested whose issuer has not ratified the Paris Climate Agreement.
+0 0 0 Companies involved in the production of tobacco products Number of investee companies involved in the production of tobacco products 0 0 0 Companies involved in Arctic drilling Number of investee companies whose share of revenue derived from arctic drilling exceeds 5% of their overall revenue.
+0 0 0 Companies involved in oil sands exploration, exploitation, or related services Number of investee companies whose share of their revenue derived from the exploration or exploitation of oil sands or related services exceeds 5% of their overall revenue.
+0 0 0 Reductions in coal production, distribution, and use for energy purposes: Number of investee companies whose tonnage of thermal coal sold or produced, coal-based power production capacity, or share of revenue derived from the production or distribution of coal or coal-based energy exceeds the thresholds set out in the SFDR precontractual annex of the Sub-Fund and its Coal Exit Policy.
+0 0 0